tranhelen/tranhelen/_posts/2018-01-22-buildinghabitswithabujo.md

 ## How to start

-Remember that your journal is _yours_ so you should only do what works for _you_.
+Your journal is _yours_ so you should only do what works for _you_.
 I would advise you don’t spend too much time looking at the #bulletjournal hashtag if you know you get distracted easily by what others are doing.

 Clarifying what you need from your journal and writing them down in the front can help you stay focused.
 I use my bullet journal to:
 - keep me on track with my goals and keep myself accountable